cloudflare/cloudflare-access-for-atlassian/README.md

 ## Server Setup

+This setup applies to all supported Atlassian products.

 To authorize authenticated users  from Access you need to provide the following environment variables:
 - `CF_ACCESS_ATLASSIAN_AUDIENCE`: Token audience from you Access configuration
 - `CF_ACCESS_ATLASSIAN_ISSUER`: Token issuer, your authentication domain.
 Something like: `https://<Your Authentication Domain>`